thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

 The below sample assumes that the user has a Subscription Key from the Veracity Portal.

-We are going to access the Data API service via http requests and in our implementation we will use a custom HttpClient based on from System.Net.Http.
+We are going to access the Data API service via HTTP requests and in our implementation we will use a custom HttpClient based on from System.Net.Http.

 This example requires:
 * [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)